-Royals announce 2020 Regular season schedule
+Royals announce 2020 regular season schedule

-KANSAS CITY, MO (Royals Athletics) — In conjunction with Major League Baseball, the Kansas City Royals today announced their 2020 regular season schedule.
+KANSAS CITY, Mo.
+(KSNW) — In conjunction with Major League Baseball, the Kansas City Royals today announced their 2020 regular season schedule.
 All game times will be announced at a later date.

 Opening Day is scheduled for Thursday, March 26 at Guaranteed Rate Field vs. the Chicago White Sox to mark just the second time in six years that the Royals open on the road.
 It’s the third straight season in which Kansas City will open against the White Sox.
 This will be the Royals’ earliest Opening Day in club history, two days earlier than the 2019 opener, which was at home vs. the White Sox.